 - The default memory operation frequency is dependent on its Serial Presence Detect (SPD), which is the standard way of accessing information from a memory module.
 Under the default state, some memory modules for overclocking may operate at a lower frequency than the vendor-marked value.
-To operate at the vendor-marked or at a higher frequency, refer to section 2.4 Ai Tweaker menu for manual memory frequency adjustment. - For system stability, use a more efficient memory cooling system to support a full memory load (4 DIMMs) or overclocking condition.
+To operate at the vendor-marked or at a higher frequency, refer to section 2.5 Ai Tweaker menu for manual memory frequency adjustment. - For system stability, use a more efficient memory cooling system to support a full memory load (4 DIMMs) or overclocking condition. - · Visit the ASUS website at: www.asus.com for the latest QVL.